-If access to the web interface is lost during working on settings, power cycling the device.
-This will restore previously saved state.
+If access to the web interface is lost while working on the settings, power cycling the device.
+This will restore the previously saved state.

-The save button appears in the upper right corner as soon as any setting has been changed.
-When saving the configuration, you will be asked to enter a name for configuration file.
+The 'save' button appears in the upper right corner as soon as any setting has been changed.
+When saving the configuration, you will be asked to enter a name for this configuration.
 This name makes it easier to identify and manage the configuration file.